jesinjaice/DW3-puzzle-master/CODE_REVIEW.md

 **Manual Checks**

 1. Added alt-text for book-covers image.
-Gave it as 'book cover' instead of the book title.
-2. `Javascript` is wrapped in an anchor tag in `book-search.component.html` .
-Changed it to a button element.
+2. `Javascript` is wrapped in an anchor tag in `book-search.component.html`.
+Change it to a button element.
-3. Added `aria-label` for necassary buttons to make it readable.
+3. Added `aria-label` to the `Search icon` to make this more meaningful for the user.
-4. Added darker effects for `reading list` and and `want to read` so that it will provide hover effect to the buttons.
+4. Added darker effects for `Reading list` and `Want to read` so that it will provide a hover effect to the buttons.
 5. The buttons can be made visually focusable and accessible.
-The closing button of reading list in `app.component.html` is made focusable by adding outline in `app.component.scss`.
+The closing button of the reading list in `app.component.html` is made focusable by adding outline in `app.component.scss`.
+6. Added `aria-label` for the `Want to read` button to make it read with the book name.